Cotalker/documentation/docs/documentation/client/offline.md

 ## Offline Features

 In case you lose your internet connection, you can continue to work using the **Offline Mode** with the latest data that was synced to your device.
-Any input you add will be automatically sent to the server once an internet connection is reestablished.
+The [valid offline actions](#offline-actions) you carry out will be automatically synced with the server once an internet connection is reestablished.

 :::caution
 If **Offline Mode** is not set when you don't have access to the internet, the app will try to unsuccessfully connect to the internet.
 This will prevent it from showing any data and correctly updating any changes you made while offline.
 :::

-### Available Offline Actions {#offline-actions}
+### Valid Offline Actions {#offline-actions}

 - View [regular and workflow groups](/docs/documentation/client/groups#group-types)
 - View [channel workspaces](/docs/documentation/client/channels)